National Center on Sexual Exploitation: Morality in Media

 In the 1990s, the organization attacked the National Endowment for the Arts for funding what it deemed as obscene and profane art.
 The group also pressured adult stores by picketing them, contacting landlords and prosecutors and by lobbying for changes in zoning laws.
 In 1992, the group called for a boycott of all Time Warner products due to the publication of Madonna's book Sex.
-In the mid-1990s, MIM was part of a religious boycott campaign against The Walt Disney Company.
+In the mid-1990s, MIM was part of a religious boycott campaign against The Walt Disney Company after they began offering spousal benefits to same-sex partners of employees.
 The organization was an active supporter of the 1996 Communications Decency Act, although the group stated that many of its proposals were not implemented.
 After the Supreme Court struck down the law as unconstitutional in Reno v.
 American Civil Liberties Union, MIM began advocating for internet filters.
 Primarily Catholic, the organization joined other groups in the religious right to criticize the Waxman report, which found that abstinence-only sex education programs were unscientific and contained false information.
 MIM has argued that safer-sex information is indecent.

 Once affiliated with the Christian Coalition, MIM would state that it "strongly upholds traditional family values and Judeo-Christian precepts".
 The organization was part of the Coalition for Marriage, a religious right collective that sought a ban on the partner recognition of gay couples and opposed the anti-discrimination laws protecting LGBT people.
 After the 2009 Binghamton shootings happened on the same day as Iowa's Supreme Court legalized same-sex marriage, the organization released a statement titled "Connecting the Dots: The Line Between Gay Marriage and Mass Murders".
 The group's president Bob Peters said that the sexual revolution and the "decline of morality" were the underlying cause of mass murders.
 In 2010, MIM hoped that government officials would take action against adult stores and sex toys, which Peters likened to "a cancer, a slow-moving cancer".
 The organization's influence had declined due to the decreasing interest in the anti-obscenity cause among prosecutors, politicians and religious leaders.
 Peters conceded that "the war is over and we have lost".